 When more than a few vehicles are involved in an accident, the chain reaction is often referred to as a “multi-car pile-up” or “multi-car accident.”
+In Wisconsin, these accidents most frequently occur on rural or urban interstates such as I-94 or I-41.
 It is always the responsibility of the driver to do what is necessary to ensure the safety of their passengers, occupants, and other drivers.
-When a driver fails to do this, and environmental conditions are primed, the stage could be set for a multi-car accident.
+When a driver fails, and environmental conditions are just right, the stage could be set for a deadly chain reaction.

 Injured?
 Take Action!

 Contact Our Team of Accident and Personal Injury Attorneys

 to Get the Legal Help That You Need.